 The weather over Wake island on 7 December was clear and bright.
 Just the previous day, had ordered a practice drill for his marines, which happened to be the first one done because of the great need to focus on the completion of the island’s defences.
 The drill went well enough that Devereux ordered the men to rest on the Sabbath and use the opportunity to relax, do laundry, write letters, clean or doing whatever else they wished.

-Early on the morning of 11 December, the garrison, with the support of the four remaining fighters, repelled the first Japanese landing attempt by the 4th Fleet's South Seas Force, which included the light cruisers Yubari, Tenryu and Tatsuta, the relatively old 'Mutsuki' and 'Kamikaze' class destroyers Yayoi, Mutsuki, Kisaragi, Hayate, Mochizuki and Oite, the submarine tender Jingei, the armed merchantmen Kinryu Maru and Kongo Maru, and two 'Momi' class destroyers converted to patrol boats that were reconfigured in 1941 to launch a landing craft over a stern ramp (Patrol Boat No. 32 and Patrol Boat No. 33) carrying 450 men of a special naval landing force.
+Early on the morning of 11 December, the garrison, with the support of the four remaining fighters, repelled the first Japanese landing attempt by the 4th Fleet's South Seas Force, which included the light cruisers Yubari, Tenryu and Tatsuta, the relatively old 'Mutsuki' and 'Kamikaze' class destroyers Yayoi, Mutsuki, Kisaragi, Hayate, Mochizuki and Oite, the submarine tender Jingei, the 6,524-ton Kinryu Maru and 8,624-ton Kongo Maru armed merchantmen, and two 'Momi' class destroyers converted to patrol boats that were reconfigured in 1941 to launch a landing craft over a stern ramp (P-32 and P-33) carrying 450 men of a special naval landing force.
 The submarines Ro-65, Ro-66 and Ro-67 patrolled nearby to secure the perimeter.

 After the initial invasion effort had been driven away, the US news media reported that, when queried about reinforcement and resupply, Cunningham said 'Send us more Japs!'
 In fact, Cunningham sent a long list of critical equipment, including gun sights, spare parts and fire-control radar, to his immediate superior, the commandant of the 14th Naval District.
 But the siege and frequent Japanese air attacks on the garrison of Wake island continued and the US force was not resupplied.